Trade directory · Stamford metro · Connecticut

 Licensing Requirements

-Connecticut Home Improvement Contractor license required for projects over $200.
-Must pass written exam, provide financial statements, and maintain $20,000 surety bond.
+Connecticut requires Home Improvement Contractor (HIC) license for jobs over $200.
+Must pass written exam covering business practices, lien law, and consumer protection.
+Requires $20,000 surety bond.
 License renewal every 2 years with continuing education requirements.
-Separate roofing contractor endorsement required for projects over $1,000.
+Additional specialized roofing contractor endorsement available.

 §2